Construction Science and Management Mission Statement

 Program Delivery Assessment

-1. Reviews from the Senior Capstone Course TECH 4360.
+1. Reviews from the Senior Capstone Course CSM 4360.

 2. Review of individual course notebooks.

-4. Review of Program Assessment by way of Course Learning Outcomes.
+4. Review of Program Outcomes by way of Course Outcomes.

 5. Construction Advisory Board’s review of the Construction Program.